NeovisionSAS/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 When exporting **task** annotations, honeypot frames in annotation jobs will be ignored, and validation frames in the resulting dataset will get annotations from the GT job.

-{{% alert title="Note" color="primary" %}}
+> Note that it means that exporting from a task with honeypots and importing the results back
-That it means that exporting from a task with honeypots and importing the results back will result in changed annotations on the honeypot frames.
-If you want to backup annotations, use a task backup or export job annotations instead.
+> will result in changed annotations on the honeypot frames.
+If you want to backup annotations,
-{{% /alert %}}
+> use a task backup or export job annotations instead.

 Import and export of Ground Truth **job** annotations works the same way in both modes.